The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 Is working is a verbal unit, which we would call the English “present progressive” tense.

-Latin does not have a present progressive, but we can find the verb sum used in the passive voice.
+Latin does not have a present progressive, but we can find the verb sum used to help create the passive voice of other Latin verbs.
 The perfect, pluperfect, and future perfect passive tenses are formed with sum and the perfect participle passive.

 If you are a beginning student, then you don’t need to worry about this at all yet.
 If you are more advanced, then be on the lookout for sum in passive forms!